desihub/gpu_specter/README.md

 # This is a README file for the DESI gpu hackathon code, March 2020

+It is also useful in general for the ongoing progress of porting the DESI spectral extraction code to GPUs.

 Here is the original cpu version of the desi code we are working to adapt:

 https://github.com/desihub/desispec/blob/master/py/desispec/scripts/extract.py